appsmithorg/appsmith-docs/setting-up-appsmith/aws-ami.md

 ![Login Page](../.gitbook/assets/aws-login-page.png)

 ## Step 7: Find Application Credentials
 By default, Appsmith boots up with default user credentials that allow you to login without needing to sign up.
-There are two options for obtaining these credentials.
+The default username is: `appsmith@example.com`.
+There are two options for obtaining the password.

 ### Option 1: Find Credentials By Checking The System Log On The AWS Cloud Console (EC2)